Berlengas: Berlenga Grande

 At 1.5 km long and 0.8 km wide, Berlenga Grande is the largest of the islands of the Berlengas Archipelago.
 At its highest, it rises to 88 m above sea level.
-The island has a number of notable caves, including Gruta Azul (English: "Blue Grotto") and Furado Grande (English: "Big Hole").
+The island has a number of notable caves, including Gruta Azul (English: "Blue Cave") and Furado Grande (English: "Big Hole").
 The Furado Grande is a natural tunnel 70 m wide and 20 m tall which crosses through the entire island before opening up into a dramatic bay.

 The Fort of São João Baptista (English: "Fort of St. John the Baptist") is located in the waters off the southeastern coast of Berlenga Grande, on a small islet connected to the island by a causeway/arch-bridge and anchorage to the north.
 It has been retrofitted as a rest house for tourists to stay at while visiting the islands.

-Farilhões-Forcados Islets
+Farilhões-Forcadas Islets

-The Farilhões-Forcados Islets are uninhabited islands located northwest of Berlenga Grande.
+The Farilhões-Forcadas Islets are uninhabited islands located northwest of Berlenga Grande.